ichezhia/389Rspring19/assignments/3_OPSEC_SE/writeup/README.md

 > Excellent, now I need you to confirm your account’s ATM pin number.

-> Great, and finally, to make sure that nobody else is accessing your account, what browser do you primarily use on your computer?
+> Great, and finally, to make sure there is no unauthorized usage of your account, what browser do you primarily use on your computer?
 This will help us raise a flag if we see any suspicious activity.

 > Great, so now your account’s mandatory security check is complete.
 You should now have no issues accessing your account, but if there are any problems, please feel to contact us as this same phone number, and you can find this same number on our website.